Olympic champion Cakir faces life ban after second offence

 The burly Cakir's ban will hardly raise eyebrows in the world of athletics, despite her denying the use of performance-enhancing drugs when grilled immediately after her London success.

-Shortly after the 1,500 final, Briton Lisa Dobriskey, who finished 10th, voiced her frustration.
+Shortly after the 1,500 final, Briton's Lisa Dobriskey, who finished 10th, voiced her frustration.

 "I'll probably get into trouble for saying this but I don't believe I'm competing on a level playing field," she said.